 will ignore any conflict between classes and resources in the current project and the boot classpath.

-Managing class exceptions with classes
+Managing class exceptions with classes and packages

-elements control which classes are
+The classes and packages elements control which classes are

 ignored by the duplicate finder plugin when determining conflicts.